BietSoft/brixx.docs/brixx-decision-script/README.md

 ## &lt;Process&gt;

-Adds a Process element for the Brixx decision table.
+Adds a `Process` object for the Brixx decision table.
 Can be used for output elements to run a process (_for future use_).

 **Attributes**